 What’s Your Favorite Google Maps Trick?

-These are just some of our favorite tricks, but that doesn’t mean that it’s an exhaustive list.
+These are some of our favorite tricks, but even this isn’t an exhaustive list.
 Google regularly adds more great features to Maps.